salahuddinfa/mark/README.md

 ### Importing the Collection

-1. **Download the collection**: The collection file is available as `auto-receipts.postman_collection.json` in the project root.
+1. **Download the collection**: The collection file is available as `Auto-Receipts API.postman_collection.json` in the project root.

 2. **Import into Postman**:
    - Open Postman
    - Click "Import" button
-   - Select the `auto-receipts.postman_collection.json` file
+   - Select the `Auto-Receipts API.postman_collection.json` file
    - The collection will be imported with all test scenarios

 3. **Set up environment variables**: